Jules de Trooz

 De Trooz was born in Leuven, and had studied philosophy before entering politics.
 He represented Leuven in the Belgian Chamber of People's Representatives from 1899 onwards, serving as Education and Interior minister.
 In 1907 he became the prime minister of Belgium, retaining the Interior portfolio.
+He had been prime minister for less than eight months when he died on the last day of 1907.

-He was the second Belgian prime minister to die in office, after Barthélémy de Theux de Meylandt.
+De Trooz was the second Belgian prime minister to die in office, after Barthélémy de Theux de Meylandt.